 At Paracelsus Clinic we test for an amount of comestibles (20), from which we know and our more than five decades long experience tells us, that these are the most common food items provoking intolerances or allergies, observeable in patients being exposed to food commonly offered and consumed in the western hemisphere.
 This is done via blood work.
 The most often occurring intolerances we see in our patients are mainly against gluten containing wheat, cow milk (in over 60%) and its products as well as casein (in 15-20%).
 The test results should guide the patients how to change their diet.
 In addition they are advised by our nutritionist, whose comments regarding diet you’ll find at the end attached.

 Another “must” in the diagnostics of inflammatory bowel disease is the exclusion of leaky gut syndrome: stool test can show an elevated intestinal permeability, which we frequently find in Colitis or Crohn’s patients.
 This can be treated with simple means: e.g. L-Glutamin, Ultraclear Sustain, Manganese and Molybdenum, etc. There are also typical signs on leaky gut in darkfield, but also a specific test in which you expose the body to Mannitol and Lactulose and measure the absorption in Urine.
+For less serious instances, individuals may be able to find methods or treatments, similar to megaspore probiotics, to help them improve leaky gut syndrome.

 The already earlier touched topic of intestinal flora dysbiosis can be seen via darkfield microscopy, but as we know even more specifically detectable through stooltesting.
 Judging from our experience the main focus should be on a possible dysbalance of putrefactive and acidifying intestinal flora.
 An overload with putifying bacteria, mostly caused by meat-eating, can already be found in a alkaline stool-pH of higher than 7.5.